Fed Brings Uncertainty

 When investors buy an asset, they believe it will become more valuable over time.
 Relative demand allows us to better understand what sectors, asset classes, or areas of the globe are rising to the top of investors' "I am confident about this" list.
 If the demand for stocks is greater than the demand for bonds, it tells us something about the aggregate fundamental belief investors hold about the future.

 Our market model is highly dependent on weekly supply and demand outcomes since they filter out much of the day-to-day noise.
 The table below summarizes some of the current readings of how market participants view the investment landscape.
-Confidence is growing within many "risk-on" segments of the market.
-The table shows ETF performance since the October 9 low in stocks.
-Leadership from technology (QQQ), consumer discretionary (XLY), Europe (FEZ), and small caps (IWM) aligns with confidence in future economic outcomes, and is bullish.
+Confidence is growing in the relative benefits of foreign and emerging market (EEM) stocks.
+As shown below, EEM is outperforming the S&P 500 by 2.49% this week (as of Thursday's close).
+Leadership from emerging markets, small-caps, and mid-caps aligns with confidence in future economic outcomes, and is bullish.

 Defensive Assets Are Lagging

 If investors were fearful of future economic outcomes or concerned about a plunge in stock prices, we would expect to see demand pick up for conservative assets relative to stocks.
 The table below shows just the opposite as of Thursday's close.
-Conservative Treasuries (TLT) have lost over 2.00% in the last six weeks.
+Conservative Treasuries (TLT) are lagging the S&P 500 by 1.22% this week.
+A broad basket of bonds (AGG) is lagging by 0.99%.
+Healthcare stocks are lagging by 0.77%.

 Jobs vs. Inflation

-During a speaking engagement Thursday, James Bullard took a dovish stance relative to the tone of Wednesday's Fed minutes.
-From Reuters:
+During a speaking engagement Friday, James Bullard took a firm stance on nothing.
+From MarketWatch:

 Investment Implications - Need To See Shift